amd/LIRA/README.md

 ## ⚡ CLI-first Design

 LIRA is a CLI-first toolkit focused on simple developer workflows for exporting, running, and serving speech models.

-**Primary commands:**

-1. Run models locally with `lira run`:

-- Run, export, or benchmark models locally directly from the command line.
-- Use for local inference, ONNX export, or rapid prototyping.
+You can run your own model locally, or host an OpenAI API-compatible server for any app you want to use on top of LIRA.

+**Quick examples:**

 ```bash
 lira run whisper --model-type whisper-base --export --device cpu --audio audio_files/test.wav
 ```

-2. OpenAI API-compatible local model serving with `lira serve`:

-- Launch and serve the model with a FastAPI server with OpenAI API-compatible endpoints.
-- Expose models as HTTP APIs for real-time transcription and seamless integration.
-- Add speech recognition to your apps, automate workflows, or build custom endpoints using standard REST calls.
+✅ To learn more about `lira run`, visit the detailed [Running Models with `lira run`](#-running-models-with-lira-run) section.

 ```bash
 lira serve --backend openai --model whisper-base --device cpu --host 0.0.0.0 --port 5000
 ```

+✅ To learn more about `lira serve`, visit the detailed [LIRA Server](#️-lira-server) section.

 **NPU Acceleration:**

-For NPU acceleration, change `--device cpu` to `--device npu`.
+🕙 For NPU acceleration, change `--device cpu` to `--device npu`.

-> Interested in more server features?
-> Try the **LIRA server demo** with Open WebUI.
-> See [examples/openwebui](examples/openwebui) for setup instructions.

-- Configure models via `config/model_config.json`.
-- Set API keys (dummy) as environment variables for protected backends.

 ---

 ## 🏃 Running Models with `lira run`

+- Run, export, or benchmark models locally directly from the command line.
+- Use for local inference, ONNX export, or rapid prototyping.

 To run a model using the CLI:
 ```bash